What Is a Macular Hole?

 Macular Hole Diagnosis

 Your ophthalmologist will put drops in your eye to dilate (widen) your pupil.
-This allows him or her to look through a special lens at the inside of your eye.
+This allows them to look through a special lens at the inside of your eye.

 Then he or she will take pictures of your eye using optical coherence tomography (OCT).
 With OCT, a machine scans the back of your eye.
 This provides very detailed pictures of the retina and macula.
 Your ophthalmologist studies these pictures to check for problems.